-Our mission statement is “Learning Together” as we believe that our pupils and adults learn best when sharing fully with each other.
-We believe that together we will achieve success to “Remove Obstacles and Enable Access to Learning”
+Our Department mission statement is “Learning for Living” as our intention is to enable our pupils to develop their knowledge and practise their skills, preparing them for their journey to the Senior Department and life beyond The Milestone School.
+We believe that together we will achieve success to “Remove Obstacles and Enable Access to Learning”.

-Classes in the Middle Department are primarily based in one room with highly skilled class teachers and learning support workers.
-Some pupils in the Middle Department may be taught a few lessons by different teachers in a variety of different rooms and settings; these may include English, Maths, PE or Food Technology lessons.
-Lessons last for approximately one hour, broken up into a number of short activities to maintain pupils’ interests and meet their learning needs.
-Objectives and outcomes are based on the The Milestone School Curriculum Framework and from a variety of schemes of work that best suite individual pupil’s needs.
-In addition to this, different activities may be offered to support pupils, for example Mobility, A Sensory Curriculum, the Social Use of Language Programme and Hydrotherapy.
-Life Skills are also a focus in the Middle Department and pupils are provided with opportunities to develop these in the community.
-Pupils in the Middle Department spend their playtimes on the Playground and are supported by ‘Playmakers’ and members of their class staff team.
+Classes in the Middle Department are primarily based in one room, with highly skilled class Teachers and Learning Support Workers (LSWs).
+Some pupils in the Middle Department may be taught a few lessons by different teachers in a variety of different rooms and settings; these may include English, Maths, PE or RSE.
+These lessons are divided into a number of short activities to maintain pupils’ interests and meet their learning needs.
+Outcomes and intentions are based on the The Milestone School Curriculum Framework, individual learning Pathways and informed by a variety of schemes of work, that best suit individual pupil needs.
+In addition to this, different activities may be offered to support pupils, for example mobility activities, a sensory curriculum, interventions, the Social Use of Language Programme (SULP) and Hydrotherapy.
+Life Skills are also a focus in the Middle Department and pupils are provided with opportunities to transfer skills to when accessing the community.
+Pupils in the Middle Department spend their playtimes on the Middle Department Playground and are supported by ‘Playmakers’ and members of their class staff team.

-Pupils moving into the Middle Department from the Foundation Department Hub begin their transition by spending an afternoon with their new class and teacher.
-In the Summer Term they are invited to join the Middle Department assemblies.
+Pupils moving into the Middle Department, from the Foundation Department, begin their transition by spending an afternoon with their new class and teacher.
+In the Summer Term, they are invited to join the Middle Department assemblies and other activities.

-To make learning as much fun as possible we plan a number of Department events and extra-curricular activities during the year.
+Ensuring learning is as much fun as possible we plan a number of Department events and extra-curricular activities during the year.
 These may include:

-- Topic Launch Days – This is an opportunity for the pupils to take part in an exciting experience related to our topic that supports their engagement and enthusiasm.
+- Topic Launch Days – This is an opportunity for the pupils to take part in a whole Department exciting experience, related to our topic that supports their engagement and enthusiasm.

 - Global Awareness Week – This is a chance for pupils to learn about other countries and/or cultures.
 Pupils may listen to music, cook food or learn some of the language of another country.